chollyman/BIOL3070-Hollyman/Final-Rmarkdown-Report.md

 Since the histograms weren’t obviously normal using visual analysis, we ran a Shapiro-Wilk test to confirm that they were not statistically different from normal.
+A Shapiro-Wilk test utilizes a null hypothesis that the data is sampled from a normally distributed population and an alternative hypothesis that it is not.
+A p-value of 0.05 or greater is interpreted as a failure to reject the null hypothesis, indicating that there is not statistical evidence that the data is not normally distributed.

-Shapiro-Wilk test on the percentage of poor air quality days:
+#### Shapiro-Wilk test on the percentage of poor air quality days:

 ``` r
 shapiro.test(my_data$Percentage.of..poor.air.quality..days)